AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 - An alert message is displayed at the top for large files, as shown in the snippet below.
 This alert highlights the number of elements based on the value specified in the **largeFileTagCount** parameter of the uiconfig.json file.
 By default, **largeFileTagCount** is set to 2500.

+    >[!NOTE]
+    >
+    > In Editor 2.0,  the `largeFileTagCount` limit has been increased, hence the warning is not triggered when handling large files.

 ![](images/add-toast-notification.png){width="600" align="left"}